Sculpture of the Misiones Orientales: Sculpture and its functions

 Despite the care taken by the priests, in many cases the understanding of the message taught was distorted by the Indian's prior culture.
 As an example, Father Sepp reported that an Indian woman stabbed herself after hearing a painting of Our Lady of Sorrows, with her heart studded with knives, telling her: "Just as I opened my chest by piercing my virginal heart, you, my daughter, take this knife and open your chest to free your soul from prison."
 Particularly the Guarani, among other peoples, transferred several of the magical powers of their religion to Christian sculptures and images.
-One example, as Susnik quotes, was the fact that "the Guarani saw in the cross a magical power, similar to the powers the shamans had in their hands when they held the maraca, the musical-religious instrument that contained within it the aivú, the soul of the person.
+One example, as Susnik quotes, was that "the Guarani saw in the cross a magical power, similar to the powers the shamans had in their hands when they held the maraca, the musical-religious instrument that contained within it the aivú, the soul of the person.
 The same situation must have occurred in relation to holy communion, identifying the act of eating the "body of Christ", the communion bread, with their cannibalistic ritual.
 Another rite reminiscent of pre-Hispanic ceremonies was the Indians' self-flagellation with the mussurana, one of the objects used in human cannibalism, during Holy Week, then having a barbecue and receiving meat to eat in their homes.

 The sculptures flourished when the churches had already been built and the Misiones Orientales had stabilized.
 While paintings show a complete scene, important for understanding their narrative content, sculptures needed the setting of the churches to function.
 But unlike two-dimensional images, sculptures have more "presence" and therefore exerted a special power over the Indians, who believed that they were somehow alive.
 The statues were even invited to feasts, where they occupied a place of honor at the head of the table, and exercised other very specific functions, among which the most important were vigilance and favoritism.

 The influence exercised by the images was manifested, for example, when certain statues were manipulated by the priests as if they were puppets, moving their arms and heads and making signs of approval or censure, according to the behavior of the natives.
 Another case was the daily carrying of a statue of Saint Isidro the Farmer to the plantations to watch over the work in the fields.
 The favoring was best expressed in the response to requests and prayers, through miracles negotiated between the supplicants and the saints, who, in their condition as intercessors before God, also acted to protect the devotees and the settlements against various dangers.
 The Jesuits' accounts multiply descriptions of miracles and apparitions related to sacred images, which attests to their great impact on that society.